BaronialBosnian/MegaFichier/README.md

-# EmbedIndexer
+# MegaFichier

-- Simple Kawaii website to search for formatted embeds in a few .txts of selection
+- Simple website to search for Mega Movies and 1Fichier Flicks in a few .txts of selection

-Starlovers gift<3
+Bosnia's gift